How RTI Will Impact your business in 2013! RTI – Are YOU Ready?

 How do you then manage the process?

 Project management is paramount.
 Any business process that integrates with the payroll function needs to be considered such as HR and Finance.
-A pay calendar or schedule is imperative for the bureau to determine cut off times and when data will be made available to the bureau for processing, this must include BACS transmission dates, pay dates and the physical distribution of the pay slips.
-During the migration phase the payroll system will need to be tested to ensure data integrity, compliance and accuracy with the current system.
-This process is usually tested over a 2-3 month period where parallel runs will be done by the payroll bureau and measured for accuracy against the current system.
+A pay calendar or schedule is imperative for the bureau to determine cut off times and when data will be made available to the bureau for processing.

 Feeling overwhelmed!

-We are independent of any manufacturer, I.T. solution provider and print supplier.
-As a solutions and print management specialist emphasis is understanding the customers requirements and not trying to sell them something which doesn’t cut the mustard in the long term.
+As a solutions and print management specialist emphasis is on understanding the customers requirements and not trying to sell them something which doesn’t cut the mustard in the long term.

-Put simply we offer a free consultative, no obligation approach to helping customers who frankly are overwhelmed by the prospect of outsourcing their payroll; whether its the processing and printing or the complete function of a department.
+Put simply we offer a free consultative, no obligation approach to helping customers who are overwhelmed by the prospect of outsourcing any business process.

 We are here to help so please do call us or leave a message and one of our consultants will be in touch.

-10 Reasons to outsource your payroll?
+10 reasons to outsource your payroll.

-Outsourcing your payroll
+Outsourcing payroll services

 Firstly, it affords the opportunity to drive down operational costs and remove inefficiences within the payroll department.
 A decision to outsource any business function is a result of various internal and organisational pressures such as the lack of skilled personnel suitable to handle the task and to keep control of costs.

-In the current economic climate, Companies face increasing pressure to keep up to date with new technologies, legislation and organisational change; at the same time having to streamline some of their internal business functions and processes.
+In the current economic climate companies face increasing pressure to keep up to date with new technologies, legislation and organisational change at the same time having to streamline some of their internal business functions and processes.

 • Cost – even before you consider outsourcing your payroll function you need to know what it is costing you to process in-house.
 How many hours are spent engaged in payroll activities?
 This must include the cost of labour, technology, office space, stationery, printing and postage.
 The more manual the process the more people that are required to maintain and administer the function.